meyfa/ka-mensa-api/README.md

 ### Configuration

-Open up `config.js` and configure to your liking.
+Open up `config.ts` and configure to your liking.
 Notice that network options are rather limited.
 If you want HTTPS support, CORS headers or advanced embedding into existing domain structures, you will need to set up a reverse proxy like nginx.